sondreus/scramble/README.md

 # Scramble

 Scramble takes a list of sensitive terms and replaces them with a combination of words or characters that sound the same.
+The live app currently only supports Mandarin Chinese.

+You can try it out here: https://amaze.shinyapps.io/scramble/

+All suggestions welcome.
+Of particular help would be a larger Chinese dictionary, as well as an updated list of sensitive terms.

 The algorithm takes as inputs:
 * A dictionary of words and their sound